jcouball/notes/docs/javascript/ultimate_javascript_mastery/05_functions.md

 The scope of a variable deteremines where the variable is accessible.

 `let` and  `const` define block-scoped variables: they are only accessible in the block they are defined in.

  `var` defines function-scoped variables.
 Using `var` outside of a function creates a global variable and attaches it to the `window` object.
 This is could cause variables or functions to be overwritten in the `window` object.

 Variables defined in a block take precedence (or shadow) variables defined globally or in a scope outside the current block.

 ## The `this` Keyword

-`this` is the **<u>object</u>** that is executing the current function.
+`this` is the **object** that is executing the current function.

 For a method (a function of an object), `this` is a reference to the object for which the method was called:

 ```javascript
 const video = {